10.2 Corrective Action Explained [ISO 9001 Procedure]

 • Assurance that the interim containment action did not introduce a new problem

-Conduct trial runs whenever possible.
-However, in some situations, your verification may simply be a matter of common sense.
-For example, if an interim containment action involves stopping the shipment of all products, you can be sure that customers will stop experiencing the problem.
+For example, if an employee or interim employee or containment action involves stopping the shipment of all products, you can be sure that customers and employees will stop experiencing the problem.

 • Plan (Re-plan)